 If none of your letters or other efforts has worked or the noise is so ridiculously loud that immediate action is necessary, call the police.
 And call them repeatedly if the noise continues.
 The police will ask you for your name.
 Just tell them that you wish to remain anonymous.
 I’ve always been pleasantly surprised at how understanding and supportive the officers that I spoke to were.
 If your neighbor still doesn’t stop the noise after repeated visits by the police, they may ask you to declare a citizen’s arrest.
 This empowers the officers to take further action, but it really complicates things.
 Once you do this your neighbor will, of course, become aware that the complaints are coming from you.
 I’d recommend that you only do this as a last resort.

-By just sending a letter advising your neighbor that you intend to file a claim in small claims court may do the trick.
+Just sending a letter advising your neighbor that you intend to file a claim in small claims court may do the trick.
 Tell them in the letter that you will be filing the claim on X date if the problem isn’t fixed.
-Be sure to select a date out in the future that will give them enough time to take action and think about it.
+Be sure to select a date in the future that will give them enough time to take action and think about it.
 State your intent in a factual manner.
 Do not use threatening undertones.

-I had a noisy neighbor that I tried everything on to get her to keep her music down.
-When I sent a letter informing her that I was going to file a case in small claims court, she let me know through a third-party that she was going to move.
+I had a noisy neighbor that I tried everything on to get to keep her music down.
+When I sent a letter informing her that I was going to file a case in small claims court, she let me know through a third party that she was going to move.
 I was delighted, as you can imagine.

 If after you’ve tried every means possible and the noise problem still hasn’t improved, you might go ahead and file a claim.
 It doesn’t cost much to file, the court proceedings are informal, and you may win a cash settlement.
 Collecting it can be tricky, however.
 Nevertheless, winning the case may persuade your neighbor to take action to fix the noise problem or move!